 Under ASC 810, the Company performs ongoing reassessments of whether it is the primary beneficiary of the VIE.
-The assessment of Company's management is that the Company has the power to direct the activities of a VIE that most significantly impact the VIE's activities (it is responsible for establishing and operating the networks), and the obligation to absorb losses of the VIE that could potentially be significant to the VIE and the right to receive benefits from the VIE that could potentially be significant to the VIE's activities of the Company since their inception.
+The assessment of Company's management is that the Company has the power to direct the activities of a VIE that most significantly impact the VIE's activities (it is responsible for establishing and operating the networks), and the obligation to absorb losses of the VIE that could potentially be significant to the VIE and the right to receive benefits from the VIE that could potentially be significant to the VIE's economic performance.
+As such, the Trusts were consolidated in the financial statements of the Company since their inception.

 The cash held by the Trusts is consolidated within the financial statements of the Company and classified as Restricted cash held by trustees.
-The advances from customers received by the Trusts are consolidated within the financial statements of the Company and classified as Advances from customers held by trustees.